weaveworks/weave/site/proxy.md

 or in conjunction with the router and weaveDNS via `stop`.

-If you set your `DOCKER_HOST` to point at the proxy, remember to revert to the original setting.
+If you set your `DOCKER_HOST` to point at the proxy, you should revert to the original settings prior to stopping the proxy.

 ## <a name="usage"></a>Usage